zahraakarim/SQL-bookshop/README.md

 We have a lot of copies of certain books in stock.
 Time for a sale!
 For any books that we have more than ten of, reduce the price by 10%.

 > If you've reached this point on Day 1 🏆 nice work!
 You have earned yourself a tea break.
-> Next, you can have a look through the notes for tomorrow's lecture and then challenge yourself by starting the Day 2 tasks.
+> Next, you can have a look through the notes for the next lecture and then challenge yourself by starting the Section 2 tasks.

 ## Section 2